dguido1/eight-queens-gen-alg/README.md

 ## Conclusion

-- There are some remaining issue needs to work on here:
+- There are some remaining issues that could undoubtably be improved on:

-1. Since the selection, crossover, and mutation are random, there is no guarantee that GA will precisely find out the fittest individual with the highest value with no conflict at all.
+1. Since the selection, crossover, and mutation are random, there is no guarantee that GA will precisely find the fittest individual (with the highest value) with no conflict at all.
-    * Suggestion: Customize the loop, not end by generation number but until seek out for the highest fitness of N chromosome’s size.
-The downside of this idea is long time committed when running code with big value of N, start at 6
+    * **Suggestion**: Customize the loop so that it doesnt end by a *generation number* but until it actually seeks out for the *highest fitness of N chromosome’s size*.
+The downside of this is the long time committed when running code with big values of N, starting at 6.

 2. Attempting to implement the while loop with stop looping condition of seeking for the fittest individual seems ambiguous in many cases, especially if N is big and it strongly depends on every runtime compile.
-    * Suggest using a better computational engine instead.
-High cost of using this way
+    * **Suggestion**: Use a better computational engine instead

 3. Duplicate during GA process and showing the best fit individuals per generation
-    * Suggest to customize the crossover step of GA program in two main options, either by crossovering at the mid of the chromosome, or by crossovering at 2 differently random points of the chromosome.
+    * **Suggestion**: Customize the crossover step of the GA program in two main ways: either by crossing-over in the middle of the chromosome or by crossing-over at 2 differently random points of the chromosome.

-4. In conclusion, the GA is a good algorithm, in the sense of discovering solutions for tough and required resource problems like N queen attackers.
-This project approaches the problem in terms of biologically solver of genetic concepts, brings up opening topics for further application and improves many other hot Computer Science topics in the future.
+4. In conclusion, the GA is a good algorithm for discovering solutions for tough and required resource problems, like N queen attackers in this case.
+This project approaches the problem biologically by implementing a solver via genetic concepts.

 <br>